-It’s not the sort of thing that you usually think of getting clean - that’s the roof of your property.
+It’s not the sort of thing you usually think of getting clean - that’s the roof of your property.

 1. Gutters and Drains